cnvrg/text-summarization/batch_readme.md

     * Under the `bucketname` parameter provide the bucket name of the data
     * Under the `prefix` parameter provide the main path to where the training file and model/tokenizer folders are located

-   In the `Train` task:
+   In the `Batch Predict` task:
-    *  Under the `training_file` parameter provide the path to the training file including the prefix you provided in the `S3 Connector`, it should look like:
+    *  Under the `input_path` parameter provide the path to the training file including the prefix you provided in the `S3 Connector`, it should look like:
-       `/input/s3_connector/<prefix>/wiki_lingua_file.csv`
+       `/input/s3_connector/<prefix>/input_file.csv`
-    *  Under the `default_model` parameter provide the path to the base model including the prefix you provided in the `S3 Connector`, it should look like:
+    *  Under the `modelpath` parameter provide the path to the base model including the prefix you provided in the `S3 Connector`, it should look like:
        `/input/s3_connector/<prefix>/bart_large_cnn`
     *  Under the `tokenizer` parameter provide the path to the tokenizer files including the prefix you provided in the `S3 Connector`, it should look like:
        `/input/s3_connector/<prefix>/tokenizer_files`